We are eagerly anticipating the arrival of summer 2023, so we will be able to spend time with our loved ones around our swimming pool.

 Choice of Colors

 In order to meet your specific requirements, we offer Pebble finishes in an array of hues.
 You might choose a vibrant blue or a combination of beige shades that resemble the sand on a beach.
 Colorful tiles in your pool design help it stand out, and matching the pool finish with them is a great way to do this.

 A Non-Slip Texture

 Even the finish should be excellent because you want everything about your swimming experience to be ideal.
 Pebble’’s textured surface has a more sumptuous feel than plaster’s smooth surface.
 With its slip-resistant properties, you can use it in a hot tub or spa to make getting in and out of the tub easier.

 Pebble coatings are popular with pool owners because of their long-lasting nature.
 When exposed to pool chemicals like chlorine, standard plaster can disintegrate.
 A spa’s heat can potentially be a problem for it.
 Because of its higher temperature tolerance and chemical resistance, Pebble is a superior material over other options.

 Investing for the Long Term

-When deciding what features to add to your new swimming pool, you should consider both the initial cost and the ongoing maintenance expenditures.
+When deciding what features to add to your new swimming pool, you should consider both the initial cost and the ongoing maintenance expenses.
 However, your finish will look better for longer if you use Pebble.
-This is because it can take up to 20 years for the plaster to wear out, whereas Pebble can endure for many years with careful care.
+This is because it can take up to 20 years for the plaster to wear out, whereas pebble can endure for many years with careful care.

 Your search for a gorgeous swimming pool that will draw attention to your Scottsdale property is over.
-At Sun Valley Pool AZ, we have expert installers ready to apply beautiful Pebble pool coatings.
-In order to ensure you get the most outstanding service and experience possible, we encourage you to shop with us.
+At Sun Valley Pool AZ we have expert pool builders ready to apply beautiful pebble pool coatings.
+In order to ensure you get the most outstanding service and experience possible, we encourage you to contact us.